oznurblbl/readingisgood/README.md

-# readingisgood
+# READINGISGOOD
 authentication replaced with jwt based authentication
-# READINGISGOOD

 It is a backend service developed by using SpringBoot and MySQL.
 It runs on an embedded Tomcat via port 8181.
 To begin, you must generate a Bearer token to send a request to the /authenticate endpoint, and then use that token to send requests to other controller endpoints.
 Otherwise, an UnAuthorized exception is thrown.
 ## Controller